mountain-pass/server-agnostic-functions/README.md

 # server-agnostic-functions

+Provides an interface for writing server-agnostic (serverless) functions.

 # Introduction

 Lets start by making the following statement: the name "serverless functions" a misnomer - there's always a server involved.
 The intention was (most likely) intended to demonstrate that the developer was shielded from the operational efforts and concerns of having to host and maintain a server.